George Thomas (soldier): Raja of Hansi

 On the death of his patron Apa Khande Rao in 1797, Thomas declared independence from the Marathas.
-He quickly took possession of Rohtak and Hisar and made Hansi as his capital.
+He quickly took possession of Rohtak and Hisar and made Hansi his capital.
 Later that year his requests to the Chiefs of the Phulkian Misl for assistance against the Marathas were rejected.
-He thereafter launched a campaign against Jind whilst the Phulkian Chief's was in Lahore.
-Despite lifting his siege of Jind, Thomas, and his forces were forced to flee from Sikh forces during a night attack, forcing Thomas to sue for peace.
-The peace only lasted until 1799, when the Phulkian Misl launched further expeditions against neighbouring Jind and Kythal and decimated portions of Thomas's large army.
+He thereafter launched a campaign against Jind whilst the Phulkian Chief was in Lahore.
+Despite lifting his siege of Jind, Thomas and his forces were forced to flee from Sikh forces during a night attack, forcing Thomas to sue for peace.
+The peace only lasted until 1799, when the Phulkian Misl launched further expeditions against neighbouring Jind and Kaithal and decimated portions of Thomas's large army.
 In January 1800 he invaded Patiala but was repelled by the Sidhu's of Patiala.

 During his short period of rule, he established a mint in Hansi and released rupees of his own kingdom.
 His area of control included area from Ghaggar river in the north to Beri in south and from Meham in the east to Bhadra in west.
-He rebuilt the Asigarh Fort at Hansi, which was in ruined state and built defensive walls and fortifications.
-He divided his area of control into 4 small paraganas.
+He rebuilt the Asigarh Fort at Hansi, which was in a ruined state and built defensive walls and fortifications.
+He divided his area of control into 4 small parganas.
 Historian Jadunath Sarkar (1870–1958) describes his conquests as "Oval in shape, with ill-defined and ever-shifting frontiers, it extended 13 to 28 miles in different directions.
 On the north lay the Ghaggar river which separates it from the lands under Sikh occupation; the west the country of predatory Bhatti tribes, beyond which lay the deserts of Bikaner.
 The south was bounded by the Rewari district."
-He raised an army of eight battalions of infantry comprising 6000 men, fifty pieces of cannon, 1000 cavalry, including the Jats who made up two battalions of Infantry and one-fourth of his cavalry (paid pensions to them and encouraged them to settle in Hariana, colonisation of land through pensions to sipahis contributed to Hariana becoming a stable military labour market in the 1790s), 1500 Rohilla Muslims and 2000 soldiers guarding his several forts.
+He raised an army of eight battalions of infantry comprising 6000 men, fifty pieces of cannon, 1000 cavalry, including the Jats who made up two battalions of Infantry and one-fourth of his cavalry (paid pensions to them and encouraged them to settle in Haryana, colonisation of land through pensions to sipahis contributed to Haryana becoming a stable military labour market in the 1790s), 1500 Rohilla Muslims and 2000 soldiers guarding his several forts.